Best daily deals

 7.0

 Few people brag about how good their $100 headphones sound.
-In fact, a good chunk of headphones in this price bracket sound pretty mediocre, but Sennheiser doesn’t forsake its decades-old legacy with the Sennheiser HD 350BT.
+In fact, most headphones in this price bracket sound pretty mediocre, but Sennheiser doesn’t forsake its decades-old legacy with the Sennheiser HD 350BT.
 This pair of wireless active noise canceling (ANC) headphones sounds excellent and gives more premium headsets plenty to chew on.
 We spent a week with the HD 350BT to find out if sound quality alone is enough to make it worth your money.

-Editor’s note: this Sennheiser HD 350BT review was updated on September 12, 2023, to expand the alternatives section.
+Editor’s note: this Sennheiser HD 350BT review was updated on May 29, 2024, to answer additional FAQs.

 Anyone can get the Sennheiser HD 350BT, and while it doesn’t have active noise canceling (ANC), the passive isolation is good enough to block out distant chatter.
 The compact design is easy to take on the go, but listeners with large ears may find the small ear pads uncomfortable.
 At-home workers generally don’t need noise canceling during the day, so these would be a good fit for keyboard warriors who need a decent microphone for conference calls.